 Stormont Parliament Buildings

-Free ToursTours last 30–45 minutes and allow guests to view the magnificent surroundings of the Great Hall, the historic Senate Chamber and sit in the MLAs seats in the Assembly Chamber.
-The tours provide information on Parliament Buildings, past and present as well as about the architecture of the building and Stormont Estate.
+Free ToursTours last 30–45 minutes and allow visitors to view the magnificent surroundings of the Great Hall, the historic Senate Chamber and sit in the MLAs' seats in the Assembly Chamber.
+The tour provides information on Parliament Buildings, past and present, as well as about the architecture of the building and Stormont Estate.

-While the Assembly is in session free public tours are available Monday - Friday at 11am and 2pm.
+While the Assembly is in session, free public tours are available Monday - Friday at 11am and 2pm.

 Watching DebatesYou can visit Parliament Buildings to watch the Assembly Members debate issues in the Assembly Chamber on Monday from 12 noon and Tuesday from 10.30am or view a Committee meeting taking place on Wednesdays or Thursdays.
-For more information relating to the work of the Assembly including the issues discussed during the Committees please view The Northern Ireland Assembly website.
+For more information, visit www.niassembly.gov.uk.

 Take a virtual tour